"We had to digitally upskill": staying afloat during the Covid crisis

 All of these entrepreneurs agree that their online ventures are not just for lockdown—they’re here to stay.

-The pandemic notwithstanding, Dr Andi says that virtual dental consultations were next on her to-do list.
+The pandemic notwithstanding, Dr. Andi says that virtual dental consultations were next on her to-do list.
 “Before Covid, we saw changes coming to the dental industry.
-We realised online appointments might help with vulnerable or anxious patients.
+We realized online appointments might help with vulnerable or anxious patients.
 We will be seeing a shift towards online appointments when we are able to open again,” she said.

 Video consultations will be very appealing in a post-Covid world, she explains.
 “The issue moving forward is how to limit time in a clinical environment.
 You can have all the snazzy equipment but this is about safety, so online appointments make sense.”

 Dr. Andi says online consultations are practical and will put clients at ease.
 “I’m a talker.
 We sit down and have a cuppa and chat before we even get started,” she said.
 “If a patient comes in and I’m already masked and gowned, it’s cold and sterile.
 You can’t find warmth through PPE, no matter how hard you try.
 If we can speak beforehand on video, at least there is the virtual warmth.
 It’s not the same, but there’s a little bit of magic you can bring.”

 Gilchrist is delighted with the success of Home Sing.
 “The feedback has been brilliant—it has helped people feel connected and keep doing something they love.
 A lot of them are singing more bravely from home and their voices are really improving,” she said.